 The discussion of our results of operations that follows focuses on some of the key financial measures that we use to evaluate our business.
-We evaluate growth using several measures described below, including net sales, orders and order backlog.
-Our sales growth is affected by many factors, particularly the impact of acquisitions, the impact of fluctuating foreign exchange rates and growth in our existing businesses.
-To facilitate the comparison between reporting periods, we describe the impact of each of these three factors on our sales growth below in tabular format under the heading "Sales and Orders."

-Orders and order backlog are highly indicative of our future revenue and thus a key measure of anticipated performance.
-Orders consist of orders for products or services from our customers.
-Order backlog consists of unfilled orders.
+We evaluate growth using several measures.
+"Organic" sales and margin is defined as the sales and margin from existing businesses excluding the impact of acquisitions and foreign exchange rates.
+Also, orders and order backlog are highly indicative of our future revenue and thus a key measure of anticipated performance.